 Building an environmentally friendly home does not only mean having to use recyclable materials alone, although doing this may have a huge impact when it comes to the amount that you need to spend for your loft.
-Find a recycler that can give you a reasonable price for scrap metals, like the ones from scrap copper price Newcastle.
+Find a metal and copper recycling service that can give you a reasonable price for scrap metals, like the ones from scrap copper price Newcastle.

 Here are some tips on how you can build your eco-friendly loft and be surprised with the benefits it can provide you.

 Did you know that you can reduce your carbon footprint by insulating your loft?
 Because most lofts are built near the roof, this would mean increased exposed to temperature changes.
 Putting some spray foam insulation in the loft avoids the drastic peaks and ebbs of the weather.